hashgraph/hedera-services/docs/design/virtual-addresses.md

   - Protobuf changes
     - Add disable to `CryptoUpdateTransactionBody.virtual_address_update`
   - Expand virtual address limit per account to 3
-  - Virtual address addition to existing accounts with signature verification logic and verification for `evmAddress` uniqueness
+  - Support multiple virtual address additions to existing accounts on `CryptoUpdate` with signature verification logic and verification for `evmAddress` uniqueness
+  - Support updating the default virtual address for existing accounts on `CryptoUpdate` with signature verification logic
   - Support `virtual_address_override` logic for `ContractCreate` and `ContractCall` transaction
 - Phase 4
   - Support virtual address disabling on `CryptoUpdate`